 Hair dyes contain several chemicals that could irritate the skin and trigger allergic reactions.
 Most hair dye allergies are due to paraphenylenediamine (PPD), an ingredient present in many hair dyes.

-When mixed with hair dyes, PPD becomes partially oxidized making it more likely to cause an allergic reaction to people with PPD-sensitivity.
+When mixed with hair dyes, PPD becomes partially oxidized making it more likely to cause an allergic reaction in people with PPD sensitivity.

 While PPD is the main cause of allergies, it is not the only allergen to watch out for.
-Another chemical compound called para toluenediamine (PTD).
+Another chemical compound is called para toluene diamine (PTD).